janicria/Alymeria/README.md

 # Installation

-Just clone this repository and bam you've installed my game
+Just clone this repository and bam, you've installed my game

-To update the game just pull the latest version (changelogs are stored at Alymeria/patch_notes.md)
+To update the game just pull the latest version

+Changelogs are stored at Alymeria/patch_notes.md
-(though I guess you could also look at the commit history if you wanted)
+(I guess you could also look at the commit history if you wanted)

 # Launching